Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 It’s Never Been Easier to Get the Marriage Visa

 After providing all the required documents, the NVC will schedule you for an interview appointment.
 They will also send a file containing your petition and documents to the U.S. embassy or consulate where your interview will take place.
-You will then be notified of the visa interview date and time as well as how to schedule a medical exam.

-If you are granted a visa after the interview, you will be able to use the visa to travel to a U.S. port of entry.
+If you are granted a visa after the interview, you can use the visa to travel to a U.S. port of entry.
 Keep in mind that a visa is just a legal travel document; it doesn’t guarantee entry into the United States.
 U.S. Customs and Border Protection (CBP) officials have the prerogative to either permit or deny admission to the United States.
-If your request for entry is granted, you will be admitted as a permanent resident.

 Simple and Fast Marriage Green Cards Start